Zephyrtmh/WhatoEat/README.md

 ## About WhatoEat

-"What should we eat today?"
+"What should we eat today?" <br/>
-"Hmmm, I'm ok with anything."
+                                        "Hmmm, I'm ok with anything." <br/>
-"How about chicken rice?"
+"How about chicken rice?" <br/>
-"Oh, I'm not really feeling chicken rice today."
+                                        "Oh, I'm not really feeling chicken rice today."<br/>

 Ever had a conversation similar to this?
 Well, WhatoEat aims to solve exactly this!
 WhatoEat is an all in one app that decides what to eat (heh) based on a set of filters, and then displays a list of shops nearby for the selected food item.